 South King County

 Kent, Federal Way, and Auburn remain among the most affordable communities in King County.
-Kent's median sale price of approximately $590,000 represents strong value for families seeking good schools and proximity to both Seattle and Tacoma.
-Federal Way offers even more affordability around $520,000, with significant investment in its town center redevelopment and improved light-rail connectivity slated for completion in the coming years.
+Kent's median sale price of about $590,000 is strong value for families who want good schools and access to both Seattle and Tacoma.
+Federal Way is more affordable still at around $520,000, with significant investment in its town center redevelopment and improved light-rail connectivity slated for the coming years.

 Eastside

-Bellevue, Kirkland, and Redmond continue to command premium prices driven by major tech employers including Microsoft, Meta, and Google.
-Bellevue's median exceeds $1.4 million, though newly built condominiums in the Spring District offer a more accessible starting point around $650,000–$800,000.
+Bellevue, Kirkland, and Redmond continue to command premium prices, driven by major tech employers including Microsoft, Meta, and Google.
+Bellevue's median exceeds $1.4 million, though newly built condominiums in the Spring District offer a more accessible entry point around $650,000 to $800,000.

 Tacoma & South Sound

 Tacoma has been one of the region's strongest appreciation stories over the past five years.
-The city's median price of roughly $480,000 attracts remote workers, artists, and young professionals seeking urban amenities without Seattle price tags.
+Its median price of roughly $480,000 attracts remote workers, artists, and young professionals who want urban amenities without Seattle prices.
 The Hilltop and Stadium District neighborhoods have seen particularly strong demand.

 Key Factors Shaping 2026

 Employment growth remains the primary demand driver.
-The Seattle metro added approximately 45,000 jobs in 2025, with the technology, healthcare, and aerospace sectors leading.
-Amazon's return-to-office mandates have reinvigorated demand for homes within commuting distance of its South Lake Union and Bellevue campuses.
+The Seattle metro added approximately 45,000 jobs in 2025, led by technology, healthcare, and aerospace.
+Amazon's return-to-office mandates have renewed demand for homes within commuting distance of its South Lake Union and Bellevue campuses.

-Population migration patterns show continued net in-migration to the Puget Sound, though at a slower pace than the pre-pandemic boom.
-Washington state's absence of a personal income tax remains a powerful draw for high-earning tech workers relocating from California and other states.
+Population migration continues to favor the Puget Sound, though at a slower pace than the pre-pandemic boom.
+Washington's lack of a personal income tax remains a strong draw for high-earning tech workers relocating from California and other states.

 New construction is gradually adding supply.
-Approximately 28,000 housing units are expected to be completed across the Puget Sound region in 2026, including a significant number of multifamily units in transit-oriented developments.
-While this helps, it remains below the estimated 35,000 units needed annually to meet demand.
+About 28,000 housing units are expected to be completed across the region in 2026, including many multifamily units in transit-oriented developments.
+That helps, but it remains below the estimated 35,000 units needed each year to meet demand.

 Advice for Buyers

-• Get pre-approved early.
+- Get pre-approved early.
 In a competitive market, sellers prioritize offers with verified financing.
-A pre-approval letter from a reputable lender signals you are a serious buyer.
+A pre-approval letter from a reputable lender signals you are serious.

-• Explore South King County.
-Communities like Kent, Auburn, and Federal Way offer excellent value, strong school districts, and improving infrastructure.
-These areas are poised for continued appreciation as transit connectivity improves.
+- Explore South King County.
+Kent, Auburn, and Federal Way offer strong value, good school districts, and improving infrastructure, and they are positioned for continued appreciation as transit connectivity improves.

-• Consider rate buydowns.
-Some builders and sellers are offering temporary rate buydowns (2-1 or 1-0) to help buyers manage initial payments.
-This can be a more effective negotiation tool than asking for price reductions.
+- Consider rate buydowns.
+Some builders and sellers offer temporary rate buydowns (2-1 or 1-0) to ease early payments.
+This can be a more effective negotiating tool than asking for a price reduction.

-• Don't wait for "perfect" rates.
-As the saying goes, "marry the house, date the rate."
-You can always refinance when rates drop further, but home prices are unlikely to decrease meaningfully given supply constraints.
+- Don't wait for "perfect" rates.
+You can refinance if rates fall further, but home prices are unlikely to drop meaningfully given supply constraints, so waiting often costs more than it saves.

 Advice for Sellers